 For dinner, I met some expat friends at their favorite neighborhood restaurant in the 15th Arrondissement.
 Axuria is not a place many visitors would ever find, but it is well worth venturing to Avenue Felix Faure.
 The service and food was excellent and the wines are very reasonably priced.
 My friend Randy reviewed it for his blog Paris Missives better than I ever could, here.
 In fact, any restaurant I’ve been introduced to by Randy has been excellent.
 Les Petits Plats is another great spot I would never have found without him.

 I allowed myself another repeat.
-A quick trip to the Sunday Richard Lenoir market – aka the Bastille market, to pick up some of my favorite foods for a picnic in Parc Monceau.
+A quick trip to the Sunday Richard Lenoir market – also known as the Bastille market, to pick up some of my favorite foods for a picnic in Parc Monceau.
 If I’m in Paris on a Sunday, I visit this market, and as a result have missed some other great ones like the Bio market on Boulevard Raspail.

 In addition to the great food, this market has very fashionable accessories.
 The three euro polka-dot pashmina is one of the best things I’ve bought at a market, and I’m kicking myself now for not getting more colors.
-There are also huge bricks of lemony smelling Savon de Marseilles, plus great handbag and jewelry vendors.
+There are also huge bricks of lemon scented Savon de Marseilles, plus great handbag and jewelry vendors.

 But, the food!
 Perfectly sized cans of foie gras to bring home, sea salt from Guerande, roasted chickens dripping mustard-laced fat over new potatoes.
 Mushrooms I’m tempted to smuggle past Customs.
 I could go on and on.
-I picked up some sliced ham from Bayonne, those red peppers stuffed with tuna fish that proportionately cost as much as an Hermes bag in NYC, and the rectangular apricot tarte I get from the same stand every trip.
+I picked up some sliced ham from Bayonne, those red peppers stuffed with tuna fish, and the rectangular apricot tarte I get from the same stand every trip.
 A short metro ride later, I am at Parc Monceau.

 Parc Monceau is one of the most elegant parks, in one of the most riche sections of Paris.
 I had visited years ago, but now I had new motivation for returning to the area.
 Little did I know until I read Edmund de Waal’s marvelous book, The Hare with Amber Eyes, that Parc Monceau was the upscale Jewish neighborhood at the turn of the last century.
 After walking past the house of de Waal’s ancestors – the Ephrussis, I visited the Musee Nissim de Camondo.
 The mansion turned museum is filled with 18th Century treasures collected by banker Moise Camondo.
 Major pieces of Sevres, Savonnerie carpets, Aubusson tapestries, and Orloff silver commissioned by Catherine II of Russia are just a few of the items showcased in the well-composed yet laden rooms.